ikakara-team/grails-spring-security-userstore/README.md

 * grails-app/views/login/verify_success.gsp
 * grails-app/views/login/verify_fail.gsp

-These files are "templates"; you should customize them to suit yours needs.
+These files are "templates"; you should customize them to suit your needs.

 UserStore Customization:
 -------------